tamaragevorgyan/gettyimages-api/README.md

 #### Summary, Detail, and Custom Representations

 Some fields are computationally expensive for Connect to provide or require additional access privileges.
-Therefore, when a client retrieves a resource, the response defaults to a subset of the data fields for that resource.
-This is the `summary_set` representation of the resource.
+Therefore, when a client retrieves a resource, Connect returns a default `summary_set` of the data fields for that resource.
+Clients can specify additional fields be returned for a resource using the `fields` querystring parameter.
 Both of the following produce the same response.

     curl -i -H "Api-Key:j878g39yx378pa77djthzzpn" "https://connect.gettyimages.com/v3/images/452224426?
     curl -i -H "Api-Key:j878g39yx378pa77djthzzpn" "https://connect.gettyimages.com/v3/images/452224426?fields=summary_set

-Clients can specify additional fields be returned for a resource using the `fields` querystring parameter.
 Connect provides a `detail_set` specifier that will include additional fields from a pre-defined set.

     curl -i -H "Api-Key:j878g39yx378pa77djthzzpn" "https://connect.gettyimages.com/v3/images/452224426?fields=detail_set